woodpecker-ci/woodpecker/docs/blog/2023-07-28-release-v1.0.0/index.md

 ---

 We are proud to present you Woodpecker v1.0.0.
-It took us quite some time, but now we are sure it's ready, and so you should really have a look at it.
+It took us quite some time, but now we are sure it's ready, and you should really have a look at it.

 <!--truncate-->